Potrero Chico: Conservation

 The eventual status of the land is uncertain.
 Much of the area is a "protected zone" (not a Mexican national park), a legal classification of little actual consequence.

 After the Mexican Revolution of 1910, the land within the park was divided amongst the townspeople as per the ejido system.
 This means that the Hidalgo ejido commission currently owns and controls 99% of the climbing area.

 Weather

 The temperature can vary quite a lot from day to day and from sunny to shady areas.
-During the summer months however, it is recommended to climb in the shade only.
-Due to the shape of the canyon, the weather outside may be cloudy and raining, but sunny inside the potrero.
+During the summer months, however, it is recommended to climb in the shade only.
+Due to the shape of the canyon, the weather outside may be cloudy and rainy, but sunny inside the Potrero.
 It is always possible to find a shady area.